-Three Tons of Trash Removed from the Medina River
+Two Dumpsters of Trash Removed from Medina River

-Sponsors of this year’s cleanup were the Lake Medina Conservation Society, Texas River Protection Association, Bandera River Authority and Groundwater District, the City of Bandera, Bandera County Commissioners, Bandera Business Association, Chuck and Janet Andres, Johnny Boyle, Jr. of Bandera Wine and Spirits, and Lowe’s Market of Bandera.
+Sponsors of this year’s cleanup were the Lake Medina Conservation Society, Bandera County Commissioners Court, City of Bandera, Bandera Business Association, Bandera County River Authority and Groundwater District, Chuck and Janet Andres, Johnny Boyle, Jr. of Bandera Wine and Spirits, and Lowe’s Market of Bandera.

-The annual river cleanup is conducted as a service to the Bandera community by the Medina River Protection Fund is a public charity established as a perpetual fund to engage residents in all parts of the county in a community-wide effort to preserve and protect the river.
+The annual river cleanup is conducted as a service to the Bandera community by the Medina River Protection Fund, a 501(c)(3) public charity.
+It was established as a perpetual fund to engage residents in all parts of the county in a community-wide effort to preserve and protect the river.
 Bobby Harris is President and Don Sloan is treasurer.
 Tax-deductible donations may be made out to the Medina River Protection Fund and sent to PO Box 417, Lakehills, TX 78063.

 If you would like to support this effort with a tax deductible donation, please make your check payable to "Medina River Protection Fund" and mail to: